meiyor/GPT_superAPI_Quiz/README.md

 # GPT_superAPI_Quiz
 This repository contents Python, JS, CSS, and html files necessary to run a SuperAPI/ChatGPT powered Quiz application with adaptable level of difficulty.
+The process of preparation, launching, and evaluation will be explained in this README file.
+Hope you enjoy the experience to evaluate this quiz application powered with one of the novel APIs such as [SuperAPI](https://superapi.ai/).
+The queries to adapt difficult and to bring questions to the chatbox of this appication are powered by this API.